***Full-scale policy conference taking place online***

 Our forums are known for attracting strong interest from policymakers and stake holders.

-Especially with this one.
-Places have been reserved by officials from the BEIS; the Committee on Climate Change; the Department for International Trade; the Foreign and Commonwealth Office; the Government Legal Department; the Health and Safety Executive; the Office of the Secretary of State for Wales; The Planning Inspectorate; The Scottish Government and the Welsh Government
+It’s certainly the case with this one.
+Places have been reserved by parliamentary pass-holders from the House of Lords and the Parliamentary Office of Science & Technology, and officials from BEIS; Ofgem; the Committee on Climate Change; The Planning Inspectorate; the Health and Safety Executive; the Home Office; the Foreign and Commonwealth Office; the Government Legal Department; the Office for National Statistics; the Department for International Trade; the Department for Transport; The Scottish Government; the Office of the Secretary of State for Wales and the Welsh Government.

 This is a full-scale conference taking place online***